jschulenklopper/adventofcode/puzzles/README.md

 ===========================

-This folder contains the puzzle descriptions for Advent of Code, downloaded for easier reading and offline access to the puzzles.
+This folder contains the puzzle descriptions for Advent of Code, downloaded for easier reading and offline access to the puzzle text.

+Advent of Code publishes the puzzle text in HTML format.
+It can be converted to plain Markdown with
+`find . -name "*.html" | while read i; do pandoc -f html -t markdown_strict "$i" -o "${i%.*}.md"; done`

-Copyright for all puzzle texts is by Eric Wastl, https://adventofcode.com
+Copyright for all puzzle texts is by Eric Wastl, https://adventofcode.com.